SchwabischesBauernbrot/KoboldAI-Client-Wiki/Home.md

 If you want to use KoboldAI as a writing assistant this is best done in the regular mode with a model optimized for Novels.
 These models do not make the assumption that there is a You character and focus on Novel like writing.
 For writing these will often give you better results than Adventure or Generic models.
 That said, if you give it a good introduction to the story large generic models like 13B can be used if a more specific model is not available for what you wish to write.
 You can also try to use models that are not specific to what you wish to do, for example a NSFW Novel model for a SFW story if a SFW model is unavailable.
 This will mean you will have to correct the model more often because of its bias, but can still produce good enough results if it is familiar enough with your topic.

-## Play KoboldAI online for free on Google Colab
+## Play KoboldAI online on Google Colab

 If you would like to play KoboldAI online for free on a powerful computer you can use Google Colaboraty.
 We provide two editions, a TPU and a GPU edition with a variety of models available.
 These run entirely on Google's Servers and will automatically upload saves to your Google Drive if you choose to save a story (Alternatively, you can choose to download your save instead so that it never gets stored on Google Drive).
 Detailed instructions on how to use them are at the bottom of the Colab's.